Jeff-HOU/ML_Note/README.md

 # ML_Note
-> A personal note in my process of learning ML.
+> A personal note in my process of learning ML.<br>
-> You are welcomed to contact me if you are interested.
+> You are welcomed to contact me if you are interested in it.<br>
 > Maybe we can talk about it together.

 ## Conceptual - Study Fields